antonboutkam/hurah-events/README.md

 # Hurah events
-Simple file based task delegation system.
+A simple file based task delegation system.

 > :warning: **No locking**: This package is intended as a simple solution for task delegation in situations where scaling won't be an issue.
 It